MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/overview.md

 ## Streamline and automate SAP procurement processes

-The SAP Procurement solution template contains the building blocks necessary to:
+The SAP Procurement template contains the building blocks necessary to:

 - Streamline all the SAP screens and attributes related to core SAP procurement processes into one simple screen in Power Apps.
 - Automate core processes behind the scenes using Power Automate flows.